oddjob79/musement_sitemap/docs/files/app/SQLiteConnection.php.txt

     private $pdo;

     /**
-     * return in instance of the PDO object that connects to the SQLite database
+     * return an instance of the PDO object that connects to the SQLite database
      * @return \PDO
      */
     public function connect() {